Sample Complexity of Linear Regression Models for Opinion Formation in Networks: Abstract

 \section{Abstract}

 Consider public health officials aiming to spread awareness about a new vaccine in a community interconnected by a social network.
-How can they distribute information with minimal resources, ensuring community-wide understanding that aligns with the actual facts?
-This concern mirrors numerous real-world situations.
-In this paper, we initialize the study of sample complexity in opinion formation to solve this problem.
-Our model is built on the recognized opinion formation game, where we regard each agent's opinion as a data-derived model parameter, not just a real number as in prior studies.
-Such an extension offers a wider understanding of opinion formation and ties closely with federated learning.
-Through this formulation, we characterize the sample complexity bounds for any network and also show asymptotically tight bounds for specific network structures.
-Intriguingly, we discover optimal strategies often allocate samples inversely to the degree, hinting at vital policy implications.
-Our findings are empirically validated on both synthesized and real-world networks.
+How can they distribute information with minimal resources, so as to avoid polarization and ensure community-wide convergence of opinion?
+To tackle such challenges, we initiate the study of sample complexity of opinion formation in networks.
+Our framework is built on the recognized \emph{opinion formation game}, where we regard each agent's opinion as a data-derived model, unlike previous works that treat opinions as data-independent scalars.
+The opinion model for every agent is initially learned from its local samples and evolves game-theoretically as all agents communicate with neighbors and revise their models towards an equilibrium.
+Our focus is on the sample complexity needed to ensure that the opinions converge to an equilibrium such that every agent's final model has low generalization error.

+Our paper has two main technical results.
+First, we present a novel polynomial time optimization framework to quantify the \emph{total sample complexity} for arbitrary networks, when the underlying learning problem is (generalized) linear regression.
+Second, we leverage this optimization to study the \emph{network gain} which measures the improvement of sample complexity when learning over a network compared to that in isolation.
+Towards this end, we derive network gain bounds for various network classes including cliques, star graphs, and random regular graphs.
+Additionally, our framework provides a method to study sample distribution within the network, suggesting that it is sufficient to allocate samples inversely to the degree.
+Empirical results on both synthetic and real-world networks strongly support our theoretical findings.